realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     only `extend`-ed and be used as a "general" `class` to group the "specific" classes into categories or "types."
   - I like to forget the word `abstract` and replace it wih the phrase"The General Category"
     - ie: "documents" is the general category (abstract idea) of a generic "something to structure and retain data."
-  - The `abstract class` is `extend`ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in the subclass.
+  - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in the subclass.
     ```mermaid
     ---